vasanthk/css-refresher-notes/README.md

 ### Repaints and Reflows

+*Repaint*

-Repaint - also known as redraw - is what happens whenever something is made visible when it was not previously visible, or vice versa, without altering the layout of the document.
+Also known as redraw - is what happens whenever something is made visible when it was not previously visible, or vice versa, without altering the layout of the document.
 An example would be when adding an outline to an element, changing the background color, or changing the visibility style.
 Repaint is expensive in terms of performance, as it requires the engine to search through all elements to determine what is visible, and what should be displayed.

+*Reflow*

 A reflow is a more significant change.
 This will happen whenever the DOM tree is manipulated, whenever a style is changed that affects the layout, whenever the className property of an element is changed, or whenever the browser window size is changed.
 The engine must then reflow the relevant element to work out where the various parts of it should now be displayed.
 Its children will also be reflowed to take the new layout of their parent into account.
 Elements that appear after the element in the DOM will also be reflowed to calculate their new layout, as they may have been moved by the initial reflows.
 Ancestor elements will also reflow, to account for the changes in size of their children.
 Finally, everything is repainted.